ABOUT DR. ROBERTO AGUILERA

 He has presented the short course "Naturally Fractured Reservoirs" in Canada, the U.S.A., Colombia, Mexico, Peru, Argentina, Venezuela, Guatemala, Brazil, Egypt, India, Japan, Denmark, Italy, Syria, England, Iran, Yugoslavia, Kuwait, Indonesia, Libya, New Zealand, Greece, China, Turkey, Germany, Vietnam, Bangladesh, Cuba, Scotland, Saudi Arabia, France, Bolivia, Spain, The Netherlands, Hungary, Norway and Russia.

 He was an AAPG lecturer on the subject of "Fractured Reservoir Analysis" from 1984 through 1996.
 He was a Distinguished Author of the Journal of Canadian Petroleum Technology (1993 and 1999) and an SPE Distinguished Lecturer discussing "Naturally Fractured Reservoirs" in several countries during the 2000-2001 season.
 He received the Outstanding Service Award (1994) and the Distinguished Service Medal (2006) from the Petroleum Society of CIM.
 He is the 2011 recipient of the SPE Canada Regional Distinguished Achievement Award for Petroleum Engineering Faculty, and the 2015 recipient of ACIPET's Award of the Year for Academic Innovation in the Hydrocarbon Sector.
 He is past Executive Editor of the Journal of Canadian Petroleum Technology and current Executive Editor of the SPE Journal.
-Aguilera is member of the SPE Legion of Honor, an SPE Lifetime Member, and the recipient of the world 2019 SPE Distinguished Achievement Award for Petroleum Engineering Faculty.
+Aguilera is member of the SPE Legion of Honor, an SPE Lifetime Member, recipient of the international 2019 SPE Distinguished Achievement Award for Petroleum Engineering Faculty, and the 2021 SPE Reservoir Description and Dynamics Award.

 Dr. Aguilera has developed various techniques for evaluation of naturally fractured and unconventional reservoirs, which have been published in leading journals of the oil and gas industry.
 He is author of the book Naturally Fractured Reservoirs (Pennwell, First Edition 1980, Second Edition 1995), co-author of The Technology of Artificial Lift Methods (Vol. 4, Pennwell, 1984) with Kermit Brown et al., co-author of Horizontal Wells (Gulf Publishing Co., 1991), co-author of Determination of Oil and Gas Reserves (Petroleum Society of CIM Monograph No. 1, First Edition: 1994, Second Edition: 2004), co-editor of Advances in the Study of Fractured Reservoirs (Geological Society, London, 2015), and Editor-in-Chief and co-author of Unconventional Gas and Tight Oil Exploitation (SPE monograph, 2018).
 He is a member of SPE, CSPG, AAPG, CWLS, SPWLA, APEGA and ACIPET.